-- (A) waives in writing the right to be present; or - (B) persists in disruptive conduct justifying exclusion after being warned by the court that disruptive conduct will result in the defendant's exclusion. - (2) Defendant Not in Custody.
+- (1) Defendant in Custody.
+Except as authorized by Rule 15(c)(3), the officer who has custody of the defendant must produce the defendant at the deposition and keep the defendant in the witness's presence during the examination, unless the defendant: - (A) waives in writing the right to be present; or - (B) persists in disruptive conduct justifying exclusion after being warned by the court that disruptive conduct will result in the defendant's exclusion. - (2) Defendant Not in Custody.
 Except as authorized by Rule 15(c)(3), a defendant who is not in custody has the right upon request to be present at the deposition, subject to any conditions imposed by the court.
 If the government tenders the defendant's expenses as provided in Rule 15(d) but the defendant still fails to appear, the defendant-absent good cause-waives both the right to appear and any objection to the taking and use of the deposition based on that right. - (3) Taking Depositions Outside the United States Without the Defendant's Presence.
-The deposition of a witness who is outside the United States may be taken without the defendant's presence if the court makes case-specific findings of all the following: - (A) the witness's testimony could provide substantial proof of a material fact in a felony prosecution; - (B) there is a substantial likelihood that the witness's attendance at trial cannot be obtained; - (C) the witness's presence for a deposition in the United States cannot be obtained; - (D) the defendant cannot be present because: - (i) the country where the witness is located will not permit the defendant to attend the deposition: - (ii) for an in-custody defendant, secure transportation and continuing custody cannot be assured at the witness's location; or - (iii) for an out-of-custody defendant, no reasonable conditions will assure an appearance at the deposition or at trial or sentencing; and - (E) the defendant can meaningfully participate in the deposition through reasonable means. - (d) EXPENSES.
+The deposition of a witness who is outside the United States may be taken without the defendant's presence if the court makes case-specific findings of all the following: - (A) the witness's testimony could provide substantial proof of a material fact in a felony prosecution: - (B) there is a substantial likelihood that the witness's attendance at trial cannot be obtained; - (C) the witness's presence for a deposition in the United States cannot be obtained; - (D) the defendant cannot be present be- - (i) the country where the witness is located will not permit the defendant to attend the deposition; - (ii) for an in-custody defendant, secure transportation and continuing custody cannot be assured at the witness's location; or - (iii) for an out-of-custody defendant, no reasonable conditions will assure an ap-

+- pearance at the deposition or at trial or sentencing; and - (E) the defendant can meaningfully participate in the deposition through reasonable means. - (d) EXPENSES.
 If the deposition was requested by the government, the court may-or if the defendant is unable to bear the deposition expenses, the court must-order the government to pay: - (1) any reasonable travel and subsistence expenses of the defendant and the defendant's attorney to attend the deposition; and - (2) the costs of the deposition transcript. - (e) MANNER OF TAKING.
-Unless these rules or a court order provides otherwise, a deposition must be taken and filed in the same manner as a deposition in a civil action, except that: - (1) A defendant may not be deposed without that defendant's consent. - (2) The scope and manner of the deposition examination and cross-examination must be the same as would be allowed during trial. - (3) The government must provide to the defendant or the defendant's attorney, for use at

-- the deposition, any statement of the deponent in the government's possession to which the defendant would be entitled at trial. - (f) ADMISSIBILITY AND USE AS EVIDENCE.
+Unless these rules or a court order provides otherwise, a deposition must be taken and filed in the same manner as a deposition in a civil action, except that: - (1) A defendant may not be deposed without that defendant's consent. - (2) The scope and manner of the deposition examination and cross-examination must be the same as would be allowed during trial. - (3) The government must provide to the defendant or the defendant's attorney, for use at the deposition, any statement of the deponent in the government's possession to which the defendant would be entitled at trial. - (f) ADMISSIBILITY AND USE AS EVIDENCE.
 An order authorizing a deposition to be taken under this rule does not determine its admissibility.
 A party may use all or part of a deposition as provided by the Federal Rules of Evidence. - (g) OBJECTIONS.
 A party objecting to deposition testimony or evidence must state the grounds for the objection during the deposition. - (h) DEPOSITIONS BY AGREEMENT PERMITTED.
 The parties may by agreement take and use a deposition with the court's consent.